GoogleCloudPlatform/cloud-foundation-fabric/blueprints/serverless/cloud-run-corporate/README.md

 custom_domain = "cloud-run-corporate.example.org"
 ```

+SSH into a test VM and run `curl` especifying as URL the host, your custom domain, and a path, `/cart` or `/checkout`.
+You will see each service responding to the request.

-The default URLs for both services are also output, and the PSC endpoint for the `*.run.app` domain from previous examples is still created.
-However, note that access to these URLs from both VMs in the host or service project is blocked since the requests come from a VPC network in a different project to the service.
+Note that the default URLs for both services are also output, and the PSC endpoint for the `*.run.app` domain from previous examples is still created.
+However, access to these URLs from both VMs in the host or service project is blocked since the requests come from a VPC network in a different project to the service.

 ## Cleaning up your environment